isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **14 Feb.
+2019**:
+**Presenter**: Kiegan Rice and STATCOM
+**Title**: STATCOM x Graphics Group: A Data Viz-a-thon
+**Abstract**: National Student Exchange (NSE) is a non-profit consortium of 165 colleges and universities throughout the United States, Canada, Guam, Puerto Rico, and the U.S. Virgin Islands.
+NSE provides opportunities for collegiate study away and student exchange among member campuses.
+NSE recently reached out to Iowa State's STATCOM chapter for help visualizing survey data.
+We are hoping to leverage the awesome graphical minds of ISU's Graphics Group to accomplish two things: (1) have a discussion about visualizing "feedback" survey data, including Likert scale data and qualitative text response data, and (2) have the group spend some time with the data, making visualizations!
+The (mostly) cleaned data and a description file can be found in the CyBox linked here.
+You are welcome to look at the description and data and work on visualizations ahead of time.
+However, there is no need to do so before the meeting if you don't have time.

+- **7 Feb.
+2019**:
+**Presenter**: Ian Lyttle
+**Title**: Conference Roundup
+**Abstract**: This will presentation be a grab-bag of three topics:

+    1. A re-enactment of my rstudio::conf() talk “Small Team, Big Value: Using R to Design Visualizations”.

+    2. Discussion on rstudio::conf() itself.

+    3. A preview of what I plan to submit to UseR!
+(St. Louis), as a lightning talk – the package I worked on at Uncoast Unconf 2019: {steward}, to help you to document datasets.
+I’d like to see what the group might find useful for this package, as I work on it between now and July.  https://uncoast-unconf.github.io/steward/

 - **24 Jan.
 2019**:
 **Presenter**: Heike Hofmann
 **Title**: Historical Firsts and Some of the Classics